Econify/ad.js/docs/README.md

 # Quick Start
-Ad.js is an ad library that aims to simplify and optimize client integrations with ad networks such as DFP.
-Ad.js accomplishes these goals by presenting developers a simple to use and easy to understand DSL with plugins to increase viewability and impressions such as Auto Refresh, Sticky Ads, Lazy Loading of Ads and automatic Breakpoint Refresh.
+AdJS is an ad library that aims to simplify and optimize client integrations with ad networks such as DFP.
+AdJS accomplishes these goals by presenting developers a simple to use and easy to understand DSL with plugins to increase viewability and impressions such as Auto Refresh, Sticky Ads, Lazy Loading of Ads and automatic Breakpoint Refresh.

 ## Installation

-To install Ad.js you have multiple options
+To install AdJS you have multiple options

 - NPM:  `npm install adjs`